 Net Zero Energy Roadmap for Burlington

-- developed a 2018 baseline of energy use across all sectors;
+- developed a 2018 baseline of energy use across all sectors

-- projected a business-as-usual trajectory through 2030;
+- projected a business-as-usual trajectory through 2030

-- detailed a host of policies and strategies with consideration for impact, cost-effectiveness and equity.
+- detailed a host of policies and strategies with consideration for impact, cost-effectiveness and equity

 The intended audience for this roadmap is implementers of climate action goals, strategies and policies nationwide: including community and state leaders, partner organizations, utilities, and community members.
 The approach and supporting strategies are applicable to many communities nationwide.
 The roadmap is publically available and can be viewed here.